 Jason was a guest instructor several times at the Annual Training Conference for the International Association of Law Enforcement Firearms Instructors (IALEFI).
 He also served on the IALEFI Board of Directors for nearly three years.

 Jason has conducted training at the local, national, and international level through his private training company since 1998.
 Jason has trained instructors, law enforcement personnel (local, state, and federal), military personnel, security personnel, and law-abiding citizens in the areas of firearms, tactics, combatives, use of force, and more.
 Jason still provides consulting and training when requested.

 Jason is a certified firearms instructor in all weapon disciplines (revolver, pistol, shotgun, carbine / rifle, select-fire, and precision rifle).
-He is a certified Shoot House Instructor as well as a certified Force-on-Force / Reality Based Training (RBT) Instructor and has conducted extensive shoot house and RBT training with both his department and his private training company.
-Jason is a graduate of the Force Science Institute Certification Course and was a firearms Subject Matter Expert (SME) for Arizona Peace Officer Standards & Training (AZ POST) qualified to train and certify officers as firearms instructors.
+He is a certified Shoot House Instructor as well as a certified Force-on-Force (FoF) / Reality Based Training (RBT) Instructor and has conducted extensive shoot house and FoF training with his department and his private training company.
+Jason is a graduate of the Force Science Institute Analyst Certification Course and was a firearms Subject Matter Expert (SME) for Arizona Peace Officer Standards & Training (AZ POST) qualified to train and certify officers as firearms instructors.

 Jason has always pushed for advancement and innovation in firearms and tactical training both on his department and with his private company.
 Jason now brings that passion to a national association for professional firearms instructors.